AI Weekly: The Biden administration, algorithmic bias, and restoring the soul of America

 Understanding the role of white supremacy in the insurrection seems essential to interrogate as part of the future of democracy in the United States.
 But links to white supremacy have also been found in the AI industry, and the white default in the intelligence industry persists after a year of efforts to interrogate artificial whiteness and anti-Blackness in artificial intelligence.

-Examples of how AI can be found in Biden policy goals include the ongoing spread of disinformation and hate speech for profit on platforms like Facebook and debates happening now about facial recognition.
+Examples of how AI can be found in Biden policy goals include *addressing* the ongoing spread of disinformation and hate speech for profit on Facebook and YouTube, as well as debate happening now over facial recognition.

 Another example comes from Clearview AI, a company built on billions of images scraped from the internet without permission.
 Clearview AI CEO Hoan Ton-That says its tech is currently used by thousands of police departments and, according to Gothamist reporting this week, more than 100 prosecutor’s offices in the United States.